Taper Design Fundamentals February 16, 2015 – Posted in: Basics

 The level front end section of line, typically six inches long.

-- The tip allows you to change leaders without shortening the front taper and thus altering the way the line casts
+- The tip allows you to change leaders without shortening the front taper or altering the way a line casts

-The head – formed by the front taper, belly, and rear taper – dictates the effective casting and control range of a line.
+The head—formed by the front taper, belly, and rear tape—dictates the effective casting and control range of a line.

 - Short heads cast quickly, but can sacrifice distance